 Expertise & Learner’s Mindset

-Years ago as part of a consulting project with a national Not-For-Profit, a well-vetted proposal had to go to the Board for approval.
-I envisioned the rubberstamp that would follow a brief explanation from the acting ED, who may have to field a question or two.
+Years ago, as part of a consulting project with a national Not-For-Profit, the final step involved a well-vetted proposal going to the Board for approval.
+I envisioned the rubberstamp that would follow a brief explanation from the acting ED, who would field a performative question or two, so that Directors could feel they were providing oversight.
 The following week, I received word that the proposal had been rejected.
 If there was rationale to share, it was not shared with me.
-I have since sat in decision-making meetings and had the same reaction but in real-time: “What just happened?!”
+As I commiserated with my client contacts, we acknowledged that we must have missed something.

-For adults, professional and personal development is complicated and, in this context, the learner’s mindset pairs very well with deep expertise.
-I recently had the opportunity to watch a hockey game while sitting beside a coach who had deep experience working at the professional levels.
+For adults, professional personal development is complicated and, in this context, the learner’s mindset pairs very well with deep expertise.
+I recently had the opportunity to watch a hockey game in the company of a coach who had deep experience working at the professional levels.
 The casual (but not completely uninformed) observer (i.e. me) would have missed a great deal of what my expert observed and shared.
 Competent behaviour can sometimes generate a bad result.
-I realized that if poor decision was not followed by a bad result, I was unaware.
+I realized that if poor decision was not followed by an obvious bad result, I was unaware.
 The “near miss” would not even register with me.

 Expert guidance on where to focus our attention is incredibly helpful.
 A blank invitation to “watch and learn” can be problematic because observations can reinforce dubious connections.
 If our new Board members are engaging in “watch and learn” orientations, the take-aways may be unhelpful or simply wrong (e.g. “OK.
 I guess that particular by-law just doesn’t apply sometimes.”).